Whenever there is an accident involving an airliner, news reporters immediately begin talking about “the Black Box.”

 It’s (Usually) Not One Box and It’s Not Black

-It’s very confusing when the press talks about The Black Box.
+It’s confusing when the news media talks about The Black Box.
 The term is a misnomer.
 The Black Box is usually two different boxes with different functions.
 Ironically, neither of these boxes are black.
 They’re bright yellow or day-glow orange.
 The bright color is used to assist in locating the boxes after an accident.
 Here’s what the mysterious boxes do:

 Black Box #2 – The FDR: The Flight Data Recorder, or FDR, is also a solid state recording device.
 Instead of recording sounds, the FDR records aircraft system and flight data.
 Flight Data Recorders are required to captured at least 88 defined parameters.
 These include the position of control surfaces (flaps, elevator, rudder, ailerons), barometric data (altitude, airspeed, vertical speed), engine performance, G-loading, and many more.